MME83/inoxoft-course/inoxoft-task12/readme.md

 - upload image to s3 bucket AWS when creating new building and set image location in DB
 6. Cron Jobs
 - erasing all old tokens from DB every month
+7. Swagger documentation (done only for users)
+- read documentation with users operations by API

 ```